 For existing companies

 An individual team may provide more than one entry; however, each executive summary must be registered separately.

 Teams must prepare an Executive Summary addressing fundamental issues of interest to potential investors.
 It should highlight the most important and interesting elements of the business that lead a potential investor to understand why your venture will succeed.
-For more specific information about the Executive Summary refer to the “Executive Summary” section.
+For more specific information about the Executive Summary refer to the packet, which can be dowloaded above.